ZaDarkSide/simpleStorage/README.md

 # simpleStorage

 *simpleStorage* is a fork of [jStorage](http://www.jstorage.org/) that only includes the minimal set of features.

-*simpleStorage* supports all modern browsers (including mobile).
-Older Internet Explorer versions are not supported.
+Basically it is a wrapper for native `JSON` + `localStorage` with some TTL magick mixed in.

-*simpleStorage* does not have any dependencies, you can use it as a standalone script (introduces `simpleStorage` global) or as an AMD module (adds no globals).
+The module has no dependencies, you can use it as a standalone script (introduces `simpleStorage` global) or as an AMD module.
+All modern browsers (including mobile) are supported, older browsers (IE7, Firefox 3) are not.

-*simpleStorage* is *very small* - about 1kB in size when minimized and gzipped
+*simpleStorage* is **very** small - about **1kB** in size when minimized and gzipped.

 ## Usage

+*simpleStorage* API is a subset of jStorage with slight modifications, so for most cases it should work out of the box if you are converting from jStorage.
+Main difference is between return values - if an action failed because of an error (storage full, storage not available, invalid data used etc.), you get the error object as the return value. jStorage never indicated anything if an error occurred.

 ### set(key, value[, options])